Taking creatine is a daily occurrence, and I found myself wondering about the long-term effects of taking it.

 Let’s start with feeling tired.

-Creatine creates ATP energy for your muscles.
+Creatine supplementation creates ATP energy for your muscles.
 It seems understandable that you will start feeling tired when you stop taking it.

 The dosage is usually about 5 grams per day, while your body only naturally creates 1 or 2 grams every day.